balazsbanto/ticket-buyer-bot/readme.md

 🌐 The app currently only works with the English language interface, as it identifies the "Add to cart" button by matching its text.

 🎯 It will attempt to add all tickets for which you receive notifications.
 This can be refined in the NotificationListenerService by filtering based on specific event titles or other attributes.

+📱 TicketSwap does not work reliably on emulators — it may use emulator detection.
+For best results, use a real device, or explore options to bypass emulator detection.

 ## 🤖 Intended Use